 - The landlord failed to maintain the unit to habitable standards.
 As per the Oklahoma law, a landlord must maintain their property to habitable standards.
 Landlords must provide running water, garbage receptacles, and ensure all plumbing and electrical systems are functioning properly.
 If you fail to do so, your tenant will have several options to consider, including withholding rent payments.
 Landlords cannot, therefore, file evictions for nonpayment of rent.

 Step #5: Writ of Execution

 A Writ of Execution is a document that serves as the tenant's final written notice requesting them to leave their rented premises.
 A court will issue it a few hours to a few days once the landlord has requested it after a successful judgment.

-The tenant will have a maximum of 48 hours to move out of the property once the court has issued you with the writ.
+The tenant will have a maximum of 48 hours to move out of the property once the court order has been issued with the writ.
 If the tenant doesn't, then the sheriff will have no option but to remove them forcibly.

 Disclaimer: The information herein is only meant to be educational and not a substitute for professional legal advice from an attorney.
 If you need further help, please consider hiring professional legal advice.